alanbato/mercado-azulejo/_posts/2019-02-21-buildings.md

 ---
 Here are some of the works we have on urban settings.

-{% include figure.html image="/assets/building1.png" caption="A non-conventional three-story appartment building" %}
+{% include figure.html image="/assets/building1.png" caption="A non-conventional three-story appartment building." %}

 {% include figure.html image="/assets/house1.png" caption="A house with a small front but with a big backyard." %}

+{% include figure.html image="/assets/highrise_building.png" caption="An amazing skyscraper in a city when the sun is settling down." %}

+{% include figure.html image="/assets/car.png" caption="A small but efficient city car." %}